CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

     ![](../media/img39.png)

-6. To run the application from the command line navigate back to Command Prompt and run the below command:
+6. To run the application from the command line, navigate to Command Prompt and run the below command:

    >**Note**: Here, you can enter your email address below to get notifications.
 Otherwise, leave this field blank and click on **Enter**.